Warlingham Archery Club is affiliated to Archery GB (AGB) and shoots AGB Recognised Rounds under AGB Rules of Shooting.

 Recognised Rounds provide a common basis on which to hold Club, County, National or International competitions.
 As a Club we run our own competitions and also enter Local and National events and individual members often enter County and National tournaments.
 The Classifications & Handicaps differ between Indoor and Outdoor rounds but the principles are the same.

-In order to progress to the higher 'Master Bowman' and 'Grand Master Bowman' levels it is necessary to shoot 3 of the longest 12 dozen rounds at competitions designated as having 'Record Status'.
+In order to progress to the higher 'Master Bowman', 'Grand Master Bowman' and 'Elite Master Bowman' levels it is necessary to shoot at competitions designated as having 'Record Status'.

 The AGB Handicap Scheme enables Members of unequal ability to compete with each other.
 Each Recognised Round attracts a different Handicap Rating for the score achieved.
 Each year the handicap for the Member’s best 3 scores is averaged to arrive at the handicap for the coming season.